1904 Labor Day Association History

 Harvey Lucas float

-W. L. Berlin-Dairy
+W. L. Berlin Dairy

 Blacksmith Union

-Butchers Union #246 of Princeton, IN
+Butchers Union # 246 of Princeton, Indiana

-Iron Vents Union #243
+Iron Vents Union # 243 of Evansville, Indiana

 Machinists Union